Brief history of lead-acid Battery

 The French scientist Nicolas Gautherot observed in 1801 that wires that had been used for electrolysis experiments would themselves provide a small amount of “secondary” current after the main battery had been disconnected.
 In 1859, Gaston Planté‘s lead-acid battery was the first battery that could be recharged by passing a reverse current through it.
 Planté’s first model consisted of two lead sheets separated by rubber strips and rolled into a spiral.
 His batteries were first used to power the lights in train carriages while stopped at a station.
 In 1881, Camille Alphonse Faure invented an improved version that consisted of a lead grid lattice, into which a lead oxide paste was pressed, forming a plate.
 This design was easier to mass-produce.
 An early manufacturer (from 1886) of lead-acid batteries was Henri Tudor.

 Gel electrolyte battery was first created in 1930s for being used in any position.
 In the 1970s, the valve-regulated lead-acid battery (VRLA) was developed to introduce absorbed glass mat (AGM) type.

-Surprisingly, lead acid car battery hasn’t been changed much since the first innovation.
-The recuperation of grids, new additives, also modified technology to produce thinner plates with more corrosion resistance, are what can be submitted as progression in lead-acid battery.
+Surprisingly, lead-acid car battery hasn’t been changed much since the first innovation.
+The recuperation of grids, new additives, also modified technology to produce thinner plates with more corrosion resistance, are what can be submitted as progression in a lead-acid battery.